Yan-Oliveira/doc-fao/content/dynamic-field-database.rst

 Dynamic Field Database
 ======================

 Integrate data from any number of external databases, such as an ERP, CRM, tracking or other ticket systems, and have it displayed in dynamic fields.
-These records can then be searched and prefiltered with additional masks.
+These records can then be searched and pre-filtered with additional masks.

 Benefits
    - Time saved when searching, filtering (e.g. according to customer data) and overwriting ticket data.